dkorobtsov/automation-arsenal/README.md

 * [Properlty](https://github.com/ufoscout/properlty) - Simple Kotlin and Java configuration library.
 Looks really convenient.

 ### CLI
-* [Clikt](https://github.com/ajalt/clikt) - Library for easy creation of CLI based applications
+* [Clikt](https://github.com/ajalt/clikt) - Library for easy creation of CLI based applications.

 ### Dependency Injection
 * [Koin](https://github.com/InsertKoinIO/koin) - LightWeight Dependency Injection framework.
 Still not sure if it makes sense to use DI in test automation if you are not into unit testing, but this library sure worth mentioning.